johnsosoka/site-johnsosoka-com/README.md

 * Run `deploy.sh stage | prod` to build the website and sync the contents to the target S3 bucket.
 The deployment script also attempts to invalidate CloudFront caches.

-### GitHub Actions

-Deployments to both staging and production environments are also possible using GitHub Actions.
-The workflows for these deployments share the following common steps:

-- Installs Requirements / Sets up Ruby.
-- Generates Assets with Jekyll.
-- AWS Credentials Configured.
-- Uploads Generated Assets to S3.
-- Finally, the CloudFront distribution is invalidated to refresh the cache.

-_Please ensure that the necessary AWS credentials and other secrets are stored in your GitHub repository's secrets section for these workflows to function correctly._

 #### Stage Deployment
 [![Deploy to STAGE](https://github.com/johnsosoka/jscom-blog/actions/workflows/deploy-stage.yml/badge.svg)](https://github.com/johnsosoka/jscom-blog/actions/workflows/deploy-stage.yml)